 Sync non-Amazon books across Kindle devices and apps

 Yes, as of 2016 that is indeed possible.
-And that’s how it works:
+And this is how it works:

 I keep my ebooks on my Mac organized using Calibre, a software which I would dub ‘the iTunes for ebooks’ (or ‘the better iBooks’).
 It works with epub, mobi, pdf and other filetypes.